nsidc/earthaccess/docs/user_guide/status.md

 ## Programmatic Status Check

-You can check the status of EarthData services  programmatically this way.
+You can check the status of Earthdata services  programmatically this way.

 ```py
 import earthaccess